umb-ai-institute/ai-hackathon-website/README.md

 Create an application that helps forecast UMB shuttle arrival times and how crowded it is.

-## Registration & Submission

-- Registration Form: (Will be available on Oct 7th until Oct 20th)
-- Submission Form: (Will be available on Oct 14th until Oct 20th)

 ## AI Hackathon Kick-off Events

 ### Kate Tyshchenko's Hybrid Zoom Talk